Email FacebookTwitterMenu burgerClose thin

 From time to time, the government makes changes to tax credits.
 Some programs are extended or expire after a certain period.
 And some have income thresholds that go up or down from one year to the next.

-With the Earned Income Tax Credit, the 2025 tax year, the credit is worth up to $8,046 (for families with at least 3 children) and married couples filing jointly can qualify with up to $68,675 in income.
-To get the credit, your earned income and adjusted gross income can’t be higher than the IRS limit.
-How you qualify, and how much you qualify for, will depend on your income and how many children you have, as well as your tax filing status.
+In 2026, the Earned Income Tax Credit is worth up to $8,231 (for families with at least 3 children).
+How you qualify for the credit, and how much you qualify for will depend on your income and how many children you have, as well as your tax filing status.
+For example, married couples filing jointly can qualify with up to $70,244 in income while all other filers can qualify if their income doesn’t exceed $62,974.

 How to Choose Between Tax Credits and Deductions

 There are also times when deductions are more useful.
-Imagine a married couple filing jointly in 2025 with $120,000 of income, a mortgage and state/local taxes.
-Their itemized deductions add up to $38,000, which is higher than the joint standard deduction of $31,500.
+Imagine a married couple filing jointly in 2026 with $120,000 of income, a mortgage and state/local taxes.
+Their itemized deductions add up to $38,000, which is higher than the joint standard deduction of $32,200.
 By itemizing, they reduce taxable income more than the standard deduction would allow, lowering their bill.
-If they also qualify for credits—such as the Child Tax Credit worth up to $2,000 per child—they can stack those savings on top.
+If they also qualify for credits, they can stack those savings on top.

 How the One Big Beautiful Bill Act (OBBBA) Affects Credits